Cheeky Kid has been watching anime and reading manga for as long as he can remember. Doing so takes him to different worlds.

 Satoru has a mediocre life as a struggling manga artist and part-time delivery driver.
 However, he has the amazing ability to travel back in time to prevent disasters.
 A series of events leads to him going back to his childhood in 1988.
 He must now prevent the crimes of a serial killer who murdered children in his hometown.

-With this show, you won’t be able to shake off the feeling of uneasiness that every episode gives you.
+You won’t be able to shake off the feeling of uneasiness that every episode of this show gives you.
 It feels like something bad is going to happen every now and then.
 While this series has a strong sense of dread, its tightly-woven mystery will have you coming back for more.

 Recommended Mystery Anime